 Formal Absence Management meeting (Wellbeing Meeting): To discuss matters relating to long-term illness

-SIU interviews: Fact finding meetings as part of a SIU investigation.
+SIU interviews: Fact-finding meetings as part of an SIU investigation.

 Fact Find Meetings: This is part of an investigation into a potential disciplinary allegation.
-Further information on what we can do to help, if you are invited to a fact find meeting is provided to our members by clicking here (you will need to be signed into our website)
+Further information on what we can do to help if you are invited to a fact-finding meeting is provided to our members by clicking here (you will need to be signed in to our website)

 We do not attend these meetings as a matter of course, but under certain circumstances, it may be appropriate.
 Please call our helpline.
 If you are invited to one of these meetings, to see how we can help.